 You need to use an Apple product, such as an iPhone or iPad, to run the app.

-To connect PianoStream Analog, you’ll also need to add a Bluetooth or Wi-Fi audio receiver.
+To connect PianoStream Analog, you’ll need to add a Bluetooth or Wi-Fi audio receiver.

 Choose the KAIY Bluetooth receiver if you want a low-cost, easy-to-use option that connects automatically and works well for most home users.
 It’s perfect for quick setup but may play phone notifications through your piano speakers.